deliveringsoftware/tsc/README.md

 # ===Update===

-## After to postpone many times to really put effort on this project, on the last days this is really happen.
-There are many work to do.
+## After to postpone many times to really put effort on this project, on the last days, it really happened.
+There are much work to do.
 ## But I'm seize the opportunity, as an Microsoft MVP focused on DevOps, to test the new feature of VSTS: Public projects!

-# Because that I'm moving the code to: [https://teamsecurityascode.visualstudio.com/tsc](https://teamsecurityascode.visualstudio.com/tsc)
+# That is why I'm moving the code to: [https://teamsecurityascode.visualstudio.com/tsc](https://teamsecurityascode.visualstudio.com/tsc)

 ## This project is directly related with VSTS, and thinking about dog food it's make sense.